kengibson1111/go-uml-statemachine/API.md

 **Errors:**
 - Validation error if state-machine diagram is nil or has empty fields
-- Validation error if location is not LocationInProgress
+- Validation error if location is not LocationFileInProgress
 - File not found error if state-machine diagram doesn't exist
 - File system error if write operation fails